 They can’t pin down their influences (though the similarity to Elemeno P’s fun pop formula is undeniable), but say much of their music is reflective of their personal journeys, their travels and the relationships made along the way.
 Newest single Miss You is a perfect illustration of their sound; loud, catchy pop anthems that speak of youth and energy.
 Far from setting out to rock stages, they say their pop sound is grown organically from being passionate, honest and young.

-A few YouTube videos have surfaced over time from a bizarre show they did in Japan a few years ago.
-Most include poor audio quality and crazy incomprehensive audience reactions.
+A few YouTube videos have surfaced over time from a notably bizarre show they did in Japan a few years ago.
+Most include poor audio quality and crazy incomprehensible audience reactions.
 One particular incident involved a man in leather pants head-butting the microphone.

 Since then though, things have gotten a little complicated.
 The album that was once set to come out in 2011 was held up year after year.
 The realities of the pop music industry meant the band had to navigate through a series of hurdles before they could get the finished product out to eager fans.